When Should My Business File for Bankruptcy?

 Since every business and financial situation is different, it’s essential to speak with a lawyer as soon as possible if you’re worried about financial problems.
 Waiting to get help can result in the problems getting worse.
 Acting quickly can potentially eliminate the problems.

-What Happens When I Meet with a Bankruptcy Lawyer?
+What Happens When I Meet With a Bankruptcy Lawyer?

+Before filing for bankruptcy, an in-depth analysis of your financial situation is necessary.
 “We need to understand why it is that [a business] is suffering financial distress,” says Golubow.

-Once that happens, “based on their specific facts and circumstances and needs, we craft one or more proposed solutions to resolve their financial difficulties, and we try to do so without filing bankruptcy and without any formal court intervention,” he says.
+“Then, based on their specific facts and circumstances and needs, we craft one or more proposed solutions to resolve their financial difficulties, and we try to do so without filing bankruptcy and without any formal court intervention.
+So generally, we have a very extensive due diligence checklist that includes questions about the business.”

-The checklist includes the business’s “existing state and historical operations.”
-In addition, “we ask for documentation so that we can have a better understanding of how the business operates, including its contractual relations with other key parties to their business.”
+The checklist includes the business’s existing state and historical operations.
+“In addition, we ask for documentation so that we can have a better understanding of how the business operates, including its contractual relations with other key parties to their business,” says Golubow.

-Ultimately, “we utilize our knowledge of the Bankruptcy Code as a backdrop, so we understand exactly what we can do if there was a need to file a bankruptcy,” says Golubow.
-“Then we look to develop out-of-court resolutions with the client and critical constituents.”
+“Ultimately, we utilize our knowledge of the Bankruptcy Code as a backdrop, so we understand exactly what we can do if there was a need to file a bankruptcy.
+Then we look to develop out-of-court resolutions with the client and critical constituents.”

 What Is the Bankruptcy Process?

+Specialized federal courts called bankruptcy courts handle bankruptcy.
 To start the bankruptcy process, a business files a bankruptcy petition along with filing fees.

 The petition includes forms detailing the business’s finances and eligibility for bankruptcy.
 Essentially, the petition presents to the court the sort of analysis Golubow conducts with clients to evaluate their business situation, including the business’s debts, finances, obligations, and history.

-Additionally, in chapter 7, chapter 13, and some types of chapter 11 cases (notably Subchapter V), a bankruptcy trustee is appointed.
-This is an individual who will oversee the bankruptcy case.
+Filing for bankruptcy creates an automatic stay, which prevents creditors from taking legal action from that point forward.
+Additionally, in Chapter 7, Chapter 13, and some types of Chapter 11 cases (notably Subchapter V), a bankruptcy trustee is appointed.
+This is a person who will oversee your bankruptcy case.

 You will then have a mandatory meeting of the creditors.
 While creditors often don’t make an appearance at this meeting, it’s still important since the debtor must appear and testify under oath about their financial situation.